- Grant Total: $433,087,647

-The Millennium Challenge Corporation’s Board of Directors has approved a five-year, $434 million compact with the Government of Republic of the Philippines aimed at reducing poverty through economic growth.
+In 2010, the Millennium Challenge Corporation’s Board of Directors approved a five-year, $434 million compact with the Government of the Republic of the Philippines aimed at reducing poverty through economic growth.

-The project provided the infrastructure and services associated with community-selected and managed sub-projects, strengthened community participation in development and governance activities at the village and municipal level, and improved responsiveness of local government to community needs.
-The project will build on and support the participatory planning, implementation, and evaluation methodology developed by the Philippines Department of Social Welfare and Development in collaboration with the World Bank.
+The project provided the infrastructure and services for projects selected and managed by those communities, strengthened participation in governance activities at the village and city level, and improved the responsiveness of local government to community needs.
+The project built on and supported planning, implementation, and evaluation methods developed by the Philippines Department of Social Welfare and Development and the World Bank.

-The project will empower communities to participate fully in development activities, address the needs they have identified and manage assets in a sustainable way.
-The project will also strengthen the link between community priorities and local governments’ development programs and use investments in a transparent manner to promote greater accountability and reduce poverty.
-The grants for the community sub-projects will be provided directly to the local communities, which are responsible, the procurement of goods and services for their sub-project, and, in most cases, the operation and maintenance of the physical assets.
-The Department of Social Welfare and Development will implement this project, overseen by a National Steering Committee that includes representatives from government departments and NGOs, and in collaboration with local governments.
+The project empowered communities to participate fully in development activities, addressed the needs they had identified and managed assets in a sustainable way.
+The project strengthened the link between community priorities and local governments’ development programs, and used investments in a transparent manner to increase accountability and reduce poverty.
+The grants for the sub-projects were provided directly to local communities, who were responsible for procuring goods and services and operating and maintaining purchased assets.

-A lack of growth enhancing investments in public goods such as infrastructure and social services is a key barrier to economic growth in the Philippines.
-This project increased the efficiency and sustainability of revenue collection through a redesign and computerization of business processes.
-The project will narrow the gap between potential and actual collections by reducing the discretion of individual tax and customs collection officers, and help improve the predictability and impartiality with which revenue laws and regulations are enforced.
+A lack of growth-enhancing investments in public infrastructure and social services is a key barrier to economic growth in the Philippines.
+This project increased the efficiency and sustainability of tax revenue collection through a redesign and computerization of business processes.
+The project aimed to narrow the gap between potential and actual collections by reducing the discretion of individual tax and customs collection officers, and to improve the predictability and impartiality with which revenue laws and regulations are enforced.
 Some of these activities were extensions of the Philippines’ threshold program activities that concluded in May 2009.